-Unfortunately it feels like many visitors are satisfied with looking up at an old clock tower, queuing to see dusty vax dolls or squeezing through a million people in the sleazy streets of Soho.
+I also noticed that London has been hit hard by the tourist hordes.
+It’s quite understandable, since London is one of the great cities on the planet.
+But unfortunately it feels like many visitors are satisfied with looking up at an old clock tower by the river, queuing to see stiff postmortem-looking wax dolls or stumbling drunk through Soho’s neon gutters.
 Whatever floats their boat, but that is only scratching the surface (literally) of this giant metropolis.

 In fact, a lot of London is mirrored under the surface.
 The tube stretches all across the city, with a vast network of tunnels, stairs and access shafts.
 London used to have several small rivers and creeks, but today they are all stashed away under the streets.